– from Identity

 The big difference between character and personality and why many times, the excuse “I’m just like that” doesn’t work.

 Some thoughts to consider before implementing advices from so-called experts into your familyIn this article I will highlight a few points, what matters to me with every book I read.
-With those points you can then decide for yourself, which books you want to apply on...read more
+With those points you can then decide for yourself, which books you want to...read more

 Any form of parenting Discipline does not have that very Power in a Child’s Life compared to this amazing Truth